 If you live in or near a city, no doubt you have used apps like Uber, Lyft, or Grab to book a taxi.
 These services depend on GPS + mapping technology to match their drivers and customers in real time.
 This is often made possible through the Google Maps API - which also provides data to calculate directions, distances, and pricing.
 Without these API connections, each of these apps would have to create their own mapping systems!

-But an ever-growing use of APIs is dedicated primarily to more private needs like trading, as with Quadency.
+But an ever-growing use of APIs is dedicated primarily to more private needs like automated trading, as with Quadency.
 When setting up the API trading connection to Quadency, your exchange will ask you to generate private API keys, generally a couple of phrases called a Key and Secret, with a 3rd 'passphrase' possibly used as well.

 Varying levels of permissions can be assigned to each set of keys you create, so be sure to limit them only to what you plan to use to best ensure your privacy and security.